yuifu/millefy/tutorial/Tutorial.md

 If your data is derived from strand-specific (sc)RNA-seq experiments, you may want to separately visualize read coverage on forward and reverse strand.
 To achieve strand-specific visualization of read coverage of BigWig files, you need to generate strand-specific BigWig files in advance.

-The below is the example when your strand-specific (sc)RNA-seq experiments is where R1 reads are derived from antisense and R2 reads are derived from sense strand of RNAs:
+Here, we assume that your strand-specific (sc)RNA-seq experiments have yielded R1 and R2 reads that are derived from antisense and sense strand of RNAs, respectively.
+In this case, we have to consider (1) whether a read is R1 or R2 and (2) whether a read is mapped to the forward or reverse strands:

 | R1/R2 | Genome mapping | Derived strand |
 | -- | -- | --|